 Network Operators: EE, O2, Three Mobile, Virgin, Vodafone and any of their associated mobile virtual network operators.

 Regulator: Ofcom, the Phone-Paid Services Authority (PSA), the Charity Commission for England and Wales, the Charity Commission for Northern Ireland, the Office of the Scottish Charity Regulator, the Gambling Commission, the UK mobile network operators or such other official regulator from time to time appointed.

 Renewal Term: the period detailed in clause 12.1.

-Payment Processor: any banking institution, card payment processor, bank transfer intermediary, Network Operator or any other third party which operates in the process of Donations made by a Donor being ultimately received by us.
-Service: shall mean the services in relation to the Software, Additional Services (if requested by you) and Software as set out in these terms and conditions or as otherwise set out in the Key Terms.
+Payment Processor: any banking institution, card payment processor, bank transfer intermediary, Network Operator or any other third party which operates in the process of Payments made by a Supporter being ultimately received by us.

 Software: the online software applications provided by us as part of the Service.